Amazon Marketplace

 VAT (Value Added Tax) is a consumption tax levied at each stage of goods production and sale.
 For EU sellers and international sales, VAT compliance is essential.
 Amazon automatically collects VAT and remits it to tax authorities.
 Sellers must manage VAT registrations and reporting.

-Open term pageMoM
+Open glossary pageMoM

 Month over Month